 Alright.
 Christine, I love you.

-And now back to the MacNeil/Lehrer theology and contemporary worship music report.
+And now back to contemporary worship music report.
 Continuing a few thoughts on CWM, I'd like to post a two-parted entry.
 This will be part one.
-Part zero happened here.
+Part one happened here.
 All of this of course is related to the talk I'll give at the CFCMC.